senriques/Blockchain-4010-Fall-2018/README.md

 	3. Accounting / Banking
 	4. Supply Chain
 2. Overview of blockchain, bitcoin, EOS, ripple, lightning and Ethereum
+3. Good and bad about Go
+4. Go

-### Lecture 02 - Sep 3 - Monday
+### Lecture 03 - Sep 3 - Monday

 1. What is a Wallet
 2. What is a Smart Contact
 3. Into the Grunge - how to implement a blockchain
+4. More Go
+5. Overview of Blocks / Transactions / Storage for our blockchain

-### Lecture 03 - Sep 5 - Wednesday
+### Lecture 04 - Sep 5 - Wednesday

-1. Go
-2. Learn Go
-3. Good and bad about Go
+1. Mining - what is it?
+2. Smart Contracts - what are tye?

 ### Lecture 04 - Sep 7 - Friday

-1. More on Go
-2. Overview of Blocks / Transactions / Storage for our blockchain
+1. Overview of Blocks / Transactions / Storage for our blockchain
-3. What is a blockchain?
+2. What is a blockchain?